Trump suspends HUD evictions, foreclosures amid coronavirus pandemic

 The Federal Housing Finance Agency also announced it was directing Fannie Mae and Freddie Mac to suspend foreclosures and evictions for “at least 60 days,” according to HousingWire.
 The moratorium would apply to single-family properties with mortgages backed by either of the mortgage giants.

-FHFA Director Mark Calabria told borrowers who are struggling to pay their mortgages to reach out to their services “as soon as possible,” according to Politico.
+FHFA Director Mark Calabria told borrowers who are struggling to pay their mortgages to reach out to their servicers “as soon as possible,” according to Politico.

 Several cities and states have adopted their own emergency eviction moratoriums with various terms.